tridibbanik17/Software-Design-I/README.md

 ### Installation

 To run the examples, clone the repository and compile the Java files using a Java compiler (like `javac`).
-Then, execute the `Client.java` file in each pattern's directory to see the pattern in action.
+Then, execute the `Client.java` or `Main.java` file in each pattern's directory to see the pattern in action.

 1. Clone the repository:
    ```sh